A Hybrid mmWave and Camera System for Long-Range Depth Imaging: Abstract

 \section{Abstract}

-mmWave radars offer excellent depth resolution owing to their high bandwidth at mmWave radio frequencies.
-Yet, they suffer intrinsically from poor angular resolution, that is an order-of-magnitude worse than camera systems, and are therefore not a capable 3-D imaging solution in isolation.
-We propose \name, a system that combines the complimentary strengths of radar and camera systems to obtain depth images at high azimuthal resolutions at distances of several tens of meters with high accuracy, all from a single fixed vantage point. \name\ enables rich long-range depth imaging outdoors with applications to roadside safety infrastructure, surveillance and wide-area mapping.
-Our key insight is to use the high azimuth resolution from cameras using computer vision techniques, including image segmentation and monocular depth estimation, to obtain object shapes and use these as priors for our novel specular beamforming algorithm.
-We also design this algorithm to work in cluttered environments with weak reflections and in partially occluded scenarios.
-We perform a detailed evaluation of \name's depth imaging and sensing capabilities in 200 diverse scenes at a major U.S. city.
-Our evaluation shows that \name\ estimates the depth of an object up to 60~m away with a median error of 28~cm, an improvement of 13$\times$ compared to a naive radar+camera baseline and 23$\times$ compared to monocular depth estimation.
+mmWave radars offer excellent depth resolution even at very long ranges owing to their high bandwidth.
+But their angular resolution is at least an order-of-magnitude worse than camera and lidar systems.
+Hence, mmWave radar is not a capable 3-D imaging solution in isolation.
+We propose \name, a system that combines the complimentary strengths of radar and camera to obtain accurate, high resolution depth images over long ranges even in high clutter environments, all from a single fixed vantage point. \name\ enables rich long-range depth imaging with applications in security and surveillance, roadside safety infrastructure and wide-area mapping.
+Our approach leverages the high angular resolution from cameras using computer vision techniques, including image segmentation and monocular depth estimation, to obtain object shape.
+Our core contribution is a method to convert this object shape into an RF I/Q equivalent, which we use in a novel radar processing pipeline to help declutter the scene and capture extremely weak reflections from objects at long distances.
+We perform a detailed evaluation of \name's depth imaging capabilities in 400 diverse scenes.
+Our evaluation shows that \name\ estimates the depth of static objects up to 90~m and moving objects up to 305~m and with a median error of 28~cm, an improvement of 13$\times$ compared to a naive radar+camera baseline and 23$\times$ compared to monocular depth estimation.